zoliaaz/Traduction-fran-aise-du-client-FFXI/README.md

     Processing Completion:
         The application processes and translates the YAML files as specified.
-        After processing, a completion message will be displayed, and the GUI will close automatically after a short delay.
+        After processing, a completion message will be displayed.

 Notes